An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations

-The codimension-$3$ degenerate cusp B-T bifurcation (when $c_{20} \ne 0, \, c_{11} = 0$) was studied by Dumortier {\it et al.} in 1987~\cite{Dumortier1987}, and the classical six-step transformation approach was developed and widely used by researchers in deriving the SNF with unfolding.
+The codimension-$3$ degenerate cusp B-T bifurcation (when $c_{20} c_{31} \ne 0, \, c_{11} = 0$) was studied by Dumortier {\it et al.} in 1987~\cite{Dumortier1987}, and the classical six-step transformation approach was developed and widely used by researchers in deriving the SNF with unfolding.
+We remark that some mistakes appeared in discussing B-T bifurcation in~\cite{Dumortier1987}, and were pointed out and corrected in~\cite{HLY2018}.
 Recently, the so-called one-step transformation method was proposed \cite{YuZhang2019,ZengDengYu2020}, which provides the transformation for the state variables, the parameters and the time rescaling in just one step, yielding a direct relation between the original system and the SNF.
 This not only greatly simplifies the analysis, but also clearly shows the impact of the original system parameters on the dynamical behaviours of the system.
 This method is based on the SNF theory and the parametric simplest normal (PSNF) theory \cite{Yu1999,GY2010,GY2012,YL2003,GM2015,YuZhang2019}.
-The key step in this method is to choosing appropriate basis for the SNF and PSNF, as well as in the nonlinear transformations.
+The key step involved in this method is to choose appropriate bases for the SNF and PSNF, as well as in the nonlinear transformations.

-In nowadays, using computer software package such as MATCONT~\cite{DGK2003} or XPPAUTO~\cite{Roussel2019} to plot bifurcation diagrams of nonlinear dynamical systems become very popular and quite useful in applications, in particular, for lower-codimension bifurcations such as saddle-node, transcritical, Hopf and B-T bifurcations.
+In nowadays, using computer software package such as MATCONT~\cite{DGK2003} or XPPAUTO \cite{Roussel2019} to plot bifurcation diagrams of nonlinear dynamical systems becomes very popular and quite useful in applications, particularly for lower-codimension bifurcations such as saddle-node, transcritical, Hopf and B-T bifurcations.
 The basic idea is to use computer simulation to search the critical bifurcation points/curves in the parameter space, and the bifurcation diagram is usually plotted in a $2$-dimensional parameter plane.
-However, such techniques do not provide analytical formulas in terms of parameter for a parametric study in designs.
+However, such techniques do not provide analytical formulas in terms of parameters for a parametric study in designs.
 Also, they are not applicable for higher-codimension bifurcations.
 Therefore, it is necessary to develop efficient methods for the analysis of higher-codimension bifurcations.